teson2000/REST-x/upload.md

 - Until completion (PART=X/X), content response code is 202.
 On complete, 201
 - At final part, we may send original file-name and md5 for integrity check
 - Previous version of file should be replaced upon successfull final chunk.
+- Upon cancel, response code is 200, even if temporary file was never created.

 [Back](README.md)